JuliaData/DataCaches.jl/README.md

 One of the key design features is that client code can run without little to (in auto mode) no modification, so the cache mechanisms do not pollute the syntax and presentation of primary codebase being taught or run.

-(Also useful in most data science analytics, informatics, pipelines or software development projects, databases are frequently queried identically multiple times for the exact same results, and in which backend data query results are not expected to change between (manual) cache refresh operations, or it does not matter if they do.)

 There are many other solutions out there, but this package is particularly useful in the above contexts due to the following design objectives: